chillu/github-dashing/README.md

 You can also specify a custom env file through setting a `DOTENV_FILE` environment variable first.
 This is useful if you want to have version controlled defaults (see `.env.silverstripe`).

+### Custom Configuration

+The dashboard is used by the [SilverStripe CMS](http://silverstripe.org) project, some of the functionality is specific to this use case.
+Simply leave out the configuration values in case you're use case is different.

+ * `FORUM_STATS_URL`: Absolute URL returning JSON data for forum statistics such as "unanswered posts"

 ### Github API Access